London, Brighton and South Coast Railway: New lines in Surrey

 The Epsom and Leatherhead Railway was an independent line from the L&SW main line at Wimbledon through Epsom and Leatherhead towards Guildford.
 The LB&SCR entered into an agreement to share its station at Epsom and to use the line as far as Leatherhead.
 The line opened in August 1859 and in 1860 this portion was transferred to the joint ownership of the LB&SCR and the L&SWR.
 The LB&SCR then bought the Banstead and Epsom Downs Railway, which was building a branch line from Sutton to Epsom Downs for Epsom Downs Racecourse, opened in May 1865.

 The LB&SCR wished to connect Horsham with significant towns in Surrey, and in 1865 it opened a line between West Horsham and the L&SWR near Guildford.
 It constructed a line from Leatherhead to Dorking in March 1867, continued to Horsham two months later.
 This enabled alternative LB&SCR routes from London to Brighton and the West Sussex coast and further reduced the distance of its route from London to Portsmouth.

 The LB&SCR supported the independent Surrey and Sussex Junction Railway, which obtained powers in July 1865 to build a line from Croydon to Tunbridge Wells via Oxted, to be worked by the LB&SCR.
-The involvement of LB&SCR directors in this scheme was interpreted by the SER as a breach of the 1849 agreement, and in retaliation the SER and LC&DR obtained Parliamentary approval to build a rival 'London, Lewes and Brighton Railway', which would undermine the profitable LB&SCR monopoly to that town.
+The involvement of LB&SCR directors in this scheme was interpreted by the SER as a breach of the 1849 agreement, and in retaliation the SER and LC&DR obtained the South Eastern and London, Chatham and Dover (London, Lewes and Brighton) Railways Act 1866 (29 & 30 Vict. c. cccxviii) for a rival 'London, Lewes and Brighton Railway', which would undermine the profitable LB&SCR monopoly to that town.
 Neither scheme was proceeded with.